hunterwilhelm/p_limit/README.md

-Run multiple promise-returning & async functions with limited concurrency
+Run multiple future-returning & async functions with limited concurrency

+## Motivation

+This is a port of [p-limit](https://www.npmjs.com/package/p-limit) from javascript to dart.

 ## Install